rackerlabs/ebs_snapper/README.md

 NOTE: We recommend [downloading a release from S3](http://s3.amazonaws.com/production-ebs-snapper/), as shown below, into the directory you created above.
 It should be named `ebs_snapper.zip`.
 This will help be sure, in addition to using a specific tag for cloning, that you're truly deploying the version you think you are.

+We strongly recommend [using virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to install this tool, so you don't have any conflicts between ebs-snapper dependencies and other installed packages or system python packages.

 Since this package is not currently in PyPi, it will need to be installed locally: git clone the repo (choose a tag, please!) to your workstation then run these commands from inside the repo's main directory:
 ```
 git clone git@github.com:rackerlabs/ebs_snapper.git -b v0.6.1